 These questionnaires and checklists are focused on making your relationships with your clients better.
 Use these to gather information from your clients or prospects at the beginning of each project so that everyone is on the same page.

-How to Extract the Facts with a Web Design Client Questionnaire2
+How to Extract the Facts with a Web Design Client Questionnaire

 This questionnaire from Freelance Switch is meant to send out to prospective clients to get a good idea of what they're looking for from a website.
 It can save you valuable time and allow you to create more accurate proposals.

-Design checklist: What clients should provide their designer4
+Design Checklist: What clients should provide their designer

 A checklist of things that clients should provide their designer at the outset.
 To follow this list will ensure the client and designer are dealing professionally as well as creating an efficient workflow.

 How I Approach Logo Design – A Checklist

 To help you make your plan, here is a simplified checklist for the development and design of a website ($ indicates potential additional fees that may be incurred).